-KGcreator is written in two separate versions: Common Lisp and in Haskell.
-Currently the Haskell version is publicly available as one of the example applications in the second edition of my book Haskell Tutorial and Cookbook under the AGPL version 3 license.
-If you want a commercial license (i.e., if the AGPL does not work for you) please see my Open Source web page for details on paying the $50 commercial license fee.
+KGcreator was originally written in two separate versions: Common Lisp and in Haskell.
+Later I rewrote KGcreator in the Hy language (Lisp on Python).
+Currently the Haskell version is publicly available as one of the example applications in the second edition of my book Haskell Tutorial and Cookbook under the Apache 2 license.

 You can hire me as a consultant to modify KGcreator and work with you on your Knowledge Graph applications.

 Data created by KGcreator is stored internally in an generalized data structure and rendered for use in two formats:

 Screen shot of part of an automatically generated graph in Neo4j:

 Knowledge Graphs are implemented as directed graphs where nodes can represent people, locations, documents, organizations, business processes, documents on the web, etc. Graph edges represent property relations between nodes.
 Both nodes and edges can contain named properties.
 KGcreator generates graph data in two formats for both Neo4J and RDF/OWL linked data sources.